 - Commingled Better Beta Funds This fund invests in a broad mix of asset classes including, but not limited to, currencies, fixed income, inflation linked bonds, equities and commodity markets.
 The objective is to provide attractive returns in any type of economic environment. - Commingled Real Estate Equity Funds One of the funds in this category actively manages a core portfolio of U.S. equity real estate investments to maximize income.
-The second fund in this category maximizes total return by investing primarily in global, publicly traded companies whose principal business is the ownership, management and/or development of income producing and for-sale real estate properties.
-The third fund in this category seeks to provide a moderate level of current income and high residual property appreciation by investing in a balanced mix of stabilized value-added properties with appreciation potential.
-The fourth fund in this category invests primarily in U.S. wellleased retail, warehouse, storage, and residential properties with a focus on income. - Private Real Estate This fund is a limited partnership that makes secondary investments in various types of real estate and real estate related entities, such as commingled real estate funds, limited partnerships, joint ventures, real estate operating companies and non-traded REIT vehicles. - Commingled Absolute Return Funds The fund in this category invests in actively managed funds which invest in a broad range of securities and alternative investments across global markets.
-The fund seeks to provide high absolute and risk-adjusted returns.
+The second fund in this category seeks to provide a moderate level of current income and high residual property appreciation by investing in a balanced mix of stabilized value-added properties with appreciation potential.
+The third fund in this category invests primarily in U.S. well-leased retail, warehouse, storage, and residential properties with a focus on income. - Private Real Estate This fund is a limited partnership that makes secondary investments in various types of real estate and real estate related entities, such as commingled real estate funds, limited partnerships, joint ventures, real estate operating companies and non-traded REIT vehicles.